27 . 11 . 17

 From the top: Churrasco being cooked by a Guatemalan senora, my own bbq churrasco with guacamole, chimichurri, leeks, onions and blackened potatoes and several food vans in Lake Atitlan called Super Pollo (Super Chicken) and Humo en sus ojos (Smoke in your eyes).
 Writing, recipe and images by Julia Georgallis.

 Homesickness.
-It is both an illness of the heart, but can also manifesto physically, as I found out when I arrived in Guatemala.
+It is an illness of the heart, but can also manifest physically, as I found out when I arrived in Guatemala.
 Not being at home can leave a backpacker vulnerable to all kinds of things and by this time I was utterly destroyed, ill from partying too hard, moving around too much and travelling too long, rendered bed bound for days.
 It’s not a particularly romantic travel account but despite this, my memories of Guatemala are still warm, if fuzzy.
 I remember the colours of the fabrics at the markets, the bumpiness of the Chicken busses, the haze on the lake (Atitlan).
 However, due to my incapacity to eat, I don’t really remember much about the food.
 My only two stand out meals were cooked under plumes of smoke by short, stocky Guatemaltecas, barbecuing meat by the side of the road while their children peddled us beers and bitter chocolate coins that they had made themselves.
 Here is a recipe for my most memorable meal – flash fried beef (churrasco) with barbecued spring onions, potatoes and leeks, served up with guacamole and a tortilla and a good helping of chimichurri.
 The ingredient combo, to me, was surprising – combining fresh and zingy flavours with something also quite hearty.
 If you’re not in the mood to barbecue (or it’s too cold outside), you can always use your trusty frying pan to suitably blacken your veg.

 Makes a lot of chimichurri that can be refrigerated and kept for up to a week.